 Nikki Khanna is Associate Professor of Sociology at the University of Vermont.
 Her primary area of specialization is race and ethnicity and her scholarly work examines racial identity among biracial and multiracial Americans, the role of race in adoption, and most recently, colorism (i.e., skin color bias) among Asian Americans.

 Dr. Khanna received her Ph.D. in Sociology from Emory University in Atlanta in 2007.
 She also holds an M.A. in Sociology (2000; University of Georgia) and a B.A. in Sociology (1997; Emory University).
 Her first book, Biracial in America: Forming and Performing Racial Identity (Lexington Books), looks at black-white biracial Americans and several social psychological processes underlying their racial identity development.
-A new book, Whiter: Asian American Women on Skin Color and Colorism (New York University Press), is forthcoming in 2019; in it, she examines colorism among Asian Americans and includes thirty essays written by Asian American women on their experiences with skin color bias within their Asian American communities and in the larger United States.
+A new book, Whiter: Asian American Women on Skin Color and Colorism (New York University Press), is forthcoming in 2020; in it, she examines colorism among Asian Americans and includes thirty essays written by Asian American women on their experiences with skin color bias within their Asian American communities and in the larger United States.

 Her scholarly work has also appeared in outlets such as Social Psychology Quarterly, Ethnic and Racial Studies, The Sociological Quarterly, Sociological Spectrum, Sociological Perspectives, Sociology Compass, and Teaching Sociology.